lskatz/lyve-SET/README.md

     $ set_manage.pl setTest --add-assembly file2.fasta
     $ set_manage.pl setTest --change-reference file3.fasta

-NOTE: paired end reads should be in interleved format.
-Scripts that interleve include run_assembly_shuffleReads.pl in the CG-Pipleline package and also shuffleSequences_fastq.pl in the Velvet package.
+NOTE: paired end reads should be in interleaved format.
+Scripts that interleaved include run_assembly_shuffleReads.pl in the CG-Pipleline package and also shuffleSequences_fastq.pl in the Velvet package.

 Run Lyve-SET with as few options as possible